 CAPT.
-JAMES B. ROCK, USMC, former KDKA Pittsburgh manager, has been transfered to the Marine Corps Signal Supply Depot, Philadelphia, from Camp Murphy, Fla.
+JAMES B. ROCK, USMC, former KDKA Pittsburgh manager, has been transfered to the Marine Corps Signal Supply Depot, Phila-delphia, from Camp Murphy, Fla.

-CLARENCE S. TAY, formerly branch manager of the Crosley Corp.
-Chicago factory, has been transferred to the main office of the concern at Cincinnati to serve as automotive product
+CLARENCE S. TAY, formerly branch factory, has been transferred to the main office of the concern at Cincinnati to serve as automotive product manager.

-WILLIAM L. SMITH Jr., recently released from the Army, has been appointed commercial manager of WSPA-WORD Spartanburg, S. C. Prior to his induction he was assistant manager of WAYS Charlotte, N. C., and previously on the commercial staff of WGTC Greenville, N. C.
+WILLIAM L. SMITH Jr., recently released from the Army, has been ap-pointed commercial manager of WSPA-WORD Spartanburg, S. C. Prior to his induction he was assistant manager of WAYS Charlotte, N. C., and previously on the commercial staff of WGTC Greenville, N. C.